Common Database Mistakes and How to Avoid Them

 The Mistake:

-Databases are prime targets for hackers, yet many organizations fail to implement basic security measures.
+Databases are prime targets for cyberattacks, yet many organizations fail to implement robust security measures.
 Common issues include weak passwords, unencrypted data, and excessive user privileges.

 How to Avoid It: